gzweigle/open-hybrid-piano/README.md

 If you would like to contribute hardware, software, mechanical, or firmware to the project, see the [CONTRIBUTING](CONTRIBUTING.md) file.

+**If you build a piano, please share about it in the Show & Tell Discussions of this repository.**

 ## Goals

 Full-custom hybrid digital piano using a complete grand piano action.